 Authorities and corporations may access bushland to provide and maintain essential services such as electricity, water, and sewer.
-Legislation includes: Electricity Supply Act 1995, and associated Regulations; State Environmental Planning Policy (Infrastructure) 2007; Land Acquisition (Just Terms Compensation) Act 1991.
-State Environmental Planning Policy 19 - Bushland in Urban Areas (Clause 6.2) allows that disturbance of bushland without council consent is allowed for the purpose of constructing, operating or maintaining lines for electricity or telecommunication purposes, or pipelines to carry water, sewerage or gas or pipelines licensed under the Pipelines Act 1967, or for the purpose of constructing or maintaining main roads.
+Legislation includes: Electricity Supply Act 1995, and associated Regulations; State Environmental Planning Policy (Transport and Infrastructure) 2021; Land Acquisition (Just Terms Compensation) Act 1991.
+State Environmental Planning Policy (Biodiversity and Conservation) 2021 (Clause 6.5) allows that disturbance of bushland without council consent is allowed for the purpose of constructing, operating or maintaining lines for electricity or telecommunication purposes, or pipelines to carry water, sewerage or gas or pipelines licensed under the Pipelines Act 1967, or for the purpose of constructing or maintaining main roads.

-Objective Target Action Measure 11.1a Aim: To comply with rele 11.1a Aim: To comply with relevant Legislation and Policies relating to protection of bushland and habitat across Willoughby Local Government Area.
-The statutory responsibilities and obligations of the Environmental Planning and Assessment Act 1979, Biodiversity Compliance with all legislation and policy.
+Objective Target Action Measure 11.1a Aim: To comply with rele vant Legislation and Policies relating to protection of bushland and habitat acro oss Willoughby Local Government Area.
+The statutory responsibilities and obligations of the Environmental Planning and Assessment Act 1979, Compliance with all legislation and policy.
 Maintain responsibilities under identified legislation.
 All responsibilities under identified legislation are enacted.
-Conservation Act 2016, State Environmental Planning Policy 19, Sydney Regional Environmental Plan Follow objectives and provisions of Council policies, programs and procedures.
+Biodiversity Conservation Act 2016 and State Environmental Planning Policy (Biodiversity and Conservation) 2021 are acknowledged by Council and will be addressed when necessary and appropriate.
+Follow objectives and provisions of Council policies, programs and procedures.
 Council policies are adhered to.
+Objectives and provisions of WLEP 2012 and WDCP will be adhered to.
+Council policies and guidelines for protection of bushland will be followed.
+11.1b Aim: Continue and impro ve protection of bushland and habitat t hroughout Willoughby.